 The Way of Energy and the Future of Performance Enhancement

-Jayne Storey provides an overview of Chi Kung and T'ai Chi and the benefits from these forms of exercise
+Jayne Storey provides an overview of Chi Kung and T'ai Chi and the benefits of these forms of exercise.

-In this month's column I would like to give you a little bit of background on the Eastern energy arts and their use in sports training and coaching and then, over the next several issues, we will look in turn at how the Eastern energy arts such as Chi Kung and T'ai Chi can have a positive impact on the four main areas of Sports Science – namely biomechanics, strength and conditioning, endurance and the mental game.
+In this month's column, I would like to give you a little bit of background on the Eastern energy arts and their use in sports training and coaching.
+Then, over the next several issues, we will look at how the Eastern energy arts such as Chi Kung and T'ai Chi can positively impact the four main areas of Sports Science – namely biomechanics, strength and conditioning, endurance and the mental game.

-A development which many athletes and coaches may find interesting comes from within the sports world itself, with many top-level sports psychologists and mental game coaches hailing the Eastern energy arts as “the missing link” in sports coaching.
-From Michael Murphy's classic book “Golf in the Kingdom” to Dan Millman's “Warrior Athlete” and the “Inner Game” concept of Timothy Gallwey, the interest in the Eastern energy arts amongst athletes looking to generate effortless power and mental mastery is now unprecedented.
+Many athletes and coaches may find exciting development within the sports world itself, with many top-level sports psychologists and mental game coaches hailing the Eastern energy arts as "the missing link" in sports coaching.
+From Michael Murphy's classic book "Golf in the Kingdom" to Dan Millman's "Warrior Athlete" and the "Inner Game" concept of Timothy Gallwey, the interest in the Eastern energy arts amongst athletes looking to generate effortless power and mental mastery is now unprecedented.

-As a committed sports-woman myself – I train in Triathlon and Golf as well as the Eastern energy arts of Chi Kung and T'ai Chi – and from working with athletes from sports as varied as snow-boarding to rugby and formula one - I know that by combining any sporting activity with training in traditional Eastern practises such as Chi Kung or T'ai Chi, will enhance athletic potential in a variety of ways.
+As a committed sports-woman myself – I train in Triathlon and Golf and the Eastern energy arts of Chi Kung and T'ai Chi – and from working with athletes from sports as varied as snow-boarding to rugby and formula one.
+I know that combining any sporting activity with training in traditional Eastern practices such as Chi Kung or T'ai Chi, will enhance the athletic potential in various ways.

 So, what exactly are the Eastern energy arts?

-Let's take a quick look at two of the most well-known and widely practised of the arts: Chi Kung and T'ai Chi.
+Let's take a quick look at two of the most well-known and widely practiced arts: Chi Kung and T'ai Chi.

-Today millions of people in China and around the world regularly practice Chi Kung as a health maintenance exercise.
+Today millions of people in China and worldwide regularly practice Chi Kung as a health maintenance exercise.
 Chi Kung and related disciplines are still associated with martial arts and meditation routines practiced by Taoist and Buddhist monks, professional martial artists, and their students.
-Once more closely guarded, in the modern era such practices have become widely available to the general public both in China and around the world.
-Chi Kung can help practitioners to learn lower abdominal breathing, an important component of the relaxation response, which is important in combatting stress and indeed, in developing athletic potential.
+Once more closely guarded, such practices have become widely available to the general public in the modern era, both in China and worldwide.
+Chi Kung can help practitioners learn lower abdominal breathing, an essential component of the relaxation response, which is vital in combatting stress and developing athletic potential.

 “Breathing correctly is the key to better fitness,